MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 ms.author: sigitac
 ---

-# Use Schedule APIs to operations with Scheduling entities
+# Use Schedule APIs to perform operations with Scheduling entities

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_